 The largest and most popular gay saunas come with fully equipped gyms, fitness classes as well as mazes and dark rooms.
 By law, gay saunas in Kuala Lumpur are not allowed to provide condoms, lube, or safe sex advice of any kind.
 Always bring your own, and be safe.

 Gay KL Sleep Guide

-Kuala Lumpur is in the top 10 most visited city in the world which has created a great choice of hotels at a surprisingly good prices, especially for luxury options.
+Kuala Lumpur is in the top 10 most visited cities in the world, which has created a great choice of hotels at surprisingly good prices, especially for luxury options.
 A 5-star hotel can cost about RM250 (about $65 USD) a night, and prices can become even lower during weekdays and low season.

 Bangsar and Midvalley – Residential suburbs of the city, popular for restaurants, straight clubbing and the midvalley MegaMall.

-Bus – KL has a large bus network but with a little signage it can be challenging for tourists.
-The KL Hop-On Hop-Off sightseeing tour buses are a good option to see all the tourist sites.
-The bus also comes with free WiFi for those important Grindr updates while traveling across the city.
+Bus – KL has a large bus network, but little signage makes it challenging – and borderline impossible – for tourists to use.
+The KL Hop-On Hop-Off sightseeing tour buses are a good option to see all the tourist sites, and it also comes with free WiFi for those important Grindr updates while traveling across the city.

 Taxi – Taxis are everywhere in KL, and you will not struggle to hail one from the street or find a taxi rank.
 You may, however, struggle to get your driver to turn on the meter.
 As a general rule, taxis are inexpensive, about RM6 ($1.60) for a journey from Chinatown to KLCC.
 Yellow “Premier” taxis and Enviro 2000 (eco-friendly) taxis will be nicer, but more expensive.
 It is a good idea to have a map or the address of your destination written in Malay, as drivers may not speak English.